casper-network/docs-archive/implementation/serialization-standard.rst

    - E.g. ``7u32`` serializes as ``0x07000000``
    - E.g. ``1024u32`` serializes as ``0x00040000``

-- Wider numeric values (i.e. ``U128``, ``U256``, ``U512``) serialize as one byte given the length of the subsequent number (in bytes), followed by the two's complement representation with little-endian byte order.
+- Wider numeric values (i.e. ``U128``, ``U256``, ``U512``) serialize as one byte given the length of the next number (in bytes), followed by the two's complement representation with little-endian byte order.
 The number of bytes should be chosen as small as possible to represent the given number.
-This is done to reduce the size of the serialization in the case of small numbers represented within a wide data type.
+This is done to reduce the serialization size when small numbers are represented within a wide data type.

    - E.g. ``U512::from(7)`` serializes as ``0x0107``
    - E.g. ``U512::from(1024)`` serializes as ``0x020004``